Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - Physical restraint or confinement, or

-- Anything else meant to substantially impair the victim’s bodily or psychological safety
+- Anything else meant to substantially impair your bodily or psychological safety

-An example of harassment as sexual harassment is leaving someone threatening notes saying that he/she is going to be raped soon.
+An example of harassment as sexual harassment is leaving you threatening notes saying that you are going to be raped soon.

 Typical harassment defenses include:

-- The victim falsely accused the defendant of harassment,
+- You falsely accused the defendant of harassment,

-- The victim’s fear of the defendant’s actions was unreasonable, or
+- Your fear of the defendant’s actions was unreasonable, or

 - The defendant’s behavior was constitutionally protected free speech or assembly